Project-Mahiru/MahiruShiinaPy/README.md

 Special thanks to:

 - Tech.
 TTGames for providing template code for Python version [repo](https://github.com/Tech-TTGames/Tickets-Plus) and for carrying the repo.
-Really can't thank Tech enough for helping out with this repo (Tech carried it on his back)
+Really can't thank Tech enough for helping out with this repo (Tech carried it on his back) [TN: No I didn't.]